plandes/calamr/README.md

 A stand-alone docker image is also available (see [CALAMR Docker image](./docker)).
-This [docker image] provides stand-alone container with all models, configuration and the adhoc micro corpus installed.
+This [docker image] provides stand-alone container with all models, configuration and the ad hoc micro corpus installed.

 ## Configuration